 Cats need an outlet for their necessary urge to scratch.
 Providing a scratching post can save your furniture or carpets from being shredded by your cat.
 Providing a scratching post can give your cat something to attach to or feel safe around as well.

-Scratching posts come in different materials, positions and heights.
+Scratching posts come in different materials, positions, and heights.
 These posts are often necessary to properly stimulate your cat, often helping with behavioral issues.
 Let's take a closer look at your options.

-Horizontal scratching posts are great for cats who usually like to tear up carpet.
+Horizontal scratching posts are great for cats who usually like to tear up carpets.
 These types of posts can come as a scratcher mat, recycled cardboard scratch pads, or in a scratcher lounge form.